How to choose your Marketing Agency

 (4) Is it as easy to enter as it is to exit the contract?

 This won’t always be the case with the ideal agency but make sure you have an out.
-No business deserves to be imprisoned by their own marketing department; anything more than giving the agency three months notice to cancel should be met with skepticism.
+No business deserves to be imprisoned by their own marketing department; anything more than giving the agency three months notice to cancel should be carefully considered before entering agreement.

 (5) Does the agency admit its gaps?